Here at Getting Married in Denmark, we’ve created this comprehensive guide to the documents required to get married in Denmark.

 A residence permit or residency permit is a document that allows you to stay in a country other than your home country for longer than you would be allowed to as short-term visitor.

-A residence permit might allow you to stay in the country that grants it indefinitely or essentially, forever; or it might have a fixed end date.
+A residence permit might allow you to reside in the country that grants it indefinitely; or it might have a fixed end date.

-This might be a residence permit for Denmark itself, or for a different country from which residents are also allowed to enter Denmark.
+This might be a residence permit for Denmark itself, or for a different EU/Schengen country; from which residents are also allowed to enter Denmark.

 For instance, if you have a residence permit from another EU country, this could serve as one of your required documents to get married in Denmark, even though the residence permit isn’t for Denmark itself.